iamsamwen/strapi-plugin-pfapi/README.md

 http://localhost:1337/pfapi/pf/northern-city/Anchorage?api_key=Pfapi-Demo-XXXXXXXX

-to see if the cached data evicted and updated
+to see if the cached data was evicted and updated

 ### e) test config update

 goto http://localhost:1337/admin/content-manager/collectionType/plugin::pfapi.pfapi-handle/1

-make some change, for example: add or remove country to the fields array
+make some changes, for example: add or remove country to the fields array

 check APIs: